 I know what you are thinking.
 Not another end of the year roundup by a travel blogger.
 Can we not have something original for a change?
-In my case, I love reading such posts and I am hoping that you as my reader, would love to read how my year went too.
+In my case, I love reading such posts and I am hoping that you as my reader, would love to read a recap of 2016 from Travelbooksfood.
 Also, I feel everyone needs to do an introspection at least once in a year.

 I did write a similar post around the same time last year.
 But life a year back was something totally different.
 Who would have thought that life would be so different right now?